ryanplusplus/lrt/README.md

 # lrt
-Script for easily working with Luarocks trees
+Script for easily working with Luarocks trees.
+Allows you to configure Lua projects to only reference project-local dependencies in order to isolate them from system-wide dependencies.

 ## Installation
 Place [lrt](https://github.com/ryanplusplus/lrt/blob/master/lrt) somewhere on your path.